chaltik/qcml_explo/README.md

 The primary purpose of this repository is to:

-* Implement QCML-based algorithms in PyTorch.
+* Implement QCML-based algorithms in PyTorch and Tensorflow
 * Apply them to both synthetic datasets (e.g., spheres, tori) and real-world data.
 * Evaluate how well QCML captures intrinsic data structures compared to classical methods.